haresfaiez/haresfaiez.github.io/_posts/2018-06-10-making-decisions-that-fit-discoverability.md

 The key, here, is the word "significant"; what is significant? to whom? when? and why?

 I understand the saying as an invitation to avoid complexity and a call to build programs as aggregation of simple blocks.
-Again, simple to who? when? and why?
+Again, simple to whom? when? and why?

+The answer to the "who?" is "me" (a team member willing to change the code) and "when?" (now, as I am adding a feature we didn't anticipate).
+The "why?" is about old decisions which influence the work I am doing now (I talked about that in the previous post)

+Answering the "what is significant?" depends on what we see as relevant points of view now, many of whom are outside the source code.
+(storage cost, required time, dependencies..., and especially the state of the system after the change).

-When I write a simple program, I am more likely to keep it all in my head than I am for a complex program.
+When I write a simple program, I am more likely to keep it all in my head than I do with a complex program.
-Holding a program in my head does not mean being able recite every state-transition of the system in real-time.
+Holding a program in my head does not mean being able recite every state-transition in real-time.
 That is what compilers and machines do.
-But, it means that I am able find my way toward reasoning about every particular interaction in the system from the points of view that are relevant to how I am changing the solution.
+It means that I am able to find my way toward reasoning about every particular interaction in the system from a relevant point of view.
+Relevant to how I am changing the solution.
-I am confident enough to build a model which allow me to change the code safely.
+I am confident enough to build a model which allows me to change the code safely.
-That confidence in the model comes from the certainty that what is left outside the model won't be harmed from the change we are making.
+That confidence in the model comes from the certainty that what is left outside the model won't be harmed from the change I am making.

-That is a beginning of the answer for the "who?" (me, a team member that is changing the code) and "when?" (now, as I am adding a feature we didn't anticipate).
-The "why?" is about old decisions which influence the work I am doing now (I talked about that in the previous post)

-Answering the "what is significant?" depends on what we see as relevant points of view (storage cost, required time, dependencies..., and especially the state of the system after the change).
-We approach the identification of relevant points of view in two ways:
+We approach the identification of relevant points of view, and thus building a model in two ways:

  * Thorough understanding
  * discoverability

-We will leave thoroughf understanding to the time to deal with, and we will discuss discoverability.
+We will leave thorough understanding to the time to deal with, and we will discuss discoverability.

 ## Optimizing for discoverability
-The questions, indeed, are:
+The questions I look forward to answer are:

-  - When I need to introduce a feature, will I be able to identify, and then to reason about the pieces that need to be changed?
+  * When I need to introduce a feature, will I be able to identify, and then to reason about the pieces that need to be changed?
      Will a teammate be able to?
-  - What changes do I need to make easy for the future?
+  * What changes do I need to make easy for the future?
-  - Do I really need to do a refactoring or start the next task?
+  * Do I really need to do a refactoring or start the next task?
-  - Do I really need to eliminate duplication?
+  * Do I really need to eliminate duplication?
 When?
 What if it doing so make reasoning about bigger parts more complex?
 What if I am sure that I won't be touching that code for a long time?
 What if that exact part is formally verified?